cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 end
 ```

-A text block allows to include line breaks in the code definition:
+A text block allows including line breaks in the code definition:

 ```
 schematic